 The inaccurate reporting of square footage in real estate is an area of concern.
 "Square footage" of a building may include enclosed porches and covered decks as well as the area of an attached garage.
 A more conventional view of "square footage" of a house involves its living area or "conditioned space."
-The part of the building that is designed to be thermally conditioned (heated or cooled), either for the comfort of occupants or for other reasons such as preserving temperature-sensitive goods.
-It can be said to be the floor area of enclosed conditioned spaces on all floors measured from the interior surfaces of exterior partitions for nonresidential buildings and from the exterior surfaces of exterior partitions for residential buildings.
+The floor area of enclosed conditioned spaces on all floors measured from the interior surfaces of exterior partitions for nonresidential buildings and from the exterior surfaces of exterior partitions for residential buildings (See California Code of Regulations, Title 24, Section 2-5302).